OSMCha/osmcha-frontend/ABOUT.md

 ### Saving and sharing custom filters

-OSMCha allows a logged-in user to save a filter template with custom search parameters with a personalized name.
+OSMCha allows a logged-in user to save a filter template with custom search parameters and a personalized name.
 There is no limit on how many filter templates can be saved per user nor with the number of custom parameters that can be set in a filter template.

 <img width="600" alt="osmcha-save-filter-instructions" src="https://user-images.githubusercontent.com/666291/34695491-c7b995ac-f4a9-11e7-9e43-edca8365fadb.gif">